 Whether you have a lot of money to burn or are on a budget. here are insider tips on Atlanta's best shopping malls, many are accessible via Atlanta's public transit system, MARTA.

-Of course, if you're a hardcore bargain hunter, you can always check out Atlanta's outlet malls.
+And if you're a hardcore bargain hunter?
+Check out Atlanta's best outlet malls.

 Department Stores: Bloomingdales, Macy's, Neiman Marcus